jhdevuk/ideal/README.md

 ## Options

-See below for full list of configurable options below.
-The column "_Usage_" indicates which method can be used to provide the option, as a `CLI` argument, `Config` property or `Both`
+See below for full list of configurable options.
+The column "_Usage_" indicates which method can be used to provide the option, as a `CLI` argument, a `Config` property, or `Both`

 | Key             | Usage  | Value    | Default | About                                                                   |
 | --------------- | ------ | -------- | ------- | ----------------------------------------------------------------------- |